armijnhemel/binaryanalysis-ng/doc/bang-design.md

 # BANG design document

-Binary Analysis Next Generation (BANG) is a framework for unpacking files (like firmware) recursively and running checks on the unpacked files.
+Binary Analysis Next Generation (BANG) is a framework for unpacking files (like firmware files) recursively and running analysis tools on the unpacked files.
 Its intended use is to able to find out the provenance of the unpacked files and classify/label files, making them available for further analysis.

 This file explains the design of the program and how to write new unpackers for certain file types.